containers/buildah/docs/buildah-bud.md

 Log output which would be sent to standard output and standard error to the specified file instead of to standard output and standard error.

+**--loglevel** *number*

+Adjust the logging level up or down.
+Valid option values range from -2 to 3, with 3 being roughly equivalent to using the global *--log-level=debug* option, and values below 0 omitting even error messages which accompany fatal errors.

 **--memory, -m**=""